Research

 As partisan prejudice increases, citizens show discriminating intolerance, opposing the rights of groups on the opposite side.
 Paying attention to partisan dynamics, this project examines how partisan identity and conformity shape political intolerance.
 I test whether a request for partisan conformity increases their willingness to act on political intolerance, using a vignette experiment where co-partisans ask to sign a petition to ban the protest of the least-liked group.
 Furthermore, I investigate which mechanism underlies this conformity, particularly comparing the narratives involving ingroup praise or outgroup derogation.
 Results indicate that co-partisans can influence other co-partisans to behave in a politically intolerant manner.
 While both types of narratives induced partisan conformity, more respondents opted for displaying their names in limiting others’ civil activities when a narrative blaming the outgroup was given as a reason for solidarity.
 The findings contribute to our understanding of attitudinal and behavioral changes when political intolerance meets polarization.

-Spillover of Arguing for a Rally
+Spillover of Advocating for a Rally

 Jung, Seyoung.
 "Spillover of Arguing for a Rally."